 The Company conducts its business as a single operating segment, consolidating all of its business units into a single reportable entity, as a seller of proprietary nutritional supplements, topical and skin care products, and weight-management products through its network marketing distribution channels operating in sixteen countries.
 Each of the Company's business units sells similar packs and products and possesses similar economic characteristics, such as selling prices and gross margins.
 In each country, the Company markets its products and pays commissions and incentives in similar market environments.
 The Company's management reviews its financial performance by country and analyzes consolidated revenues by packs and product sales.
-The Company sells its products through its independent associates and distributes its pro ducts through similar distribution channels in each country.
+The Company sells its products through its independent associates and distributes its products through similar distribution channels in each country.
 No single independent associate has ever accounted for more than 10% of the Company's consolidated net sales.

 The Company operates in nine physical locations and sells products in sixteen different countries around the world.
 The nine physical locations are the United States, Canada, Switzerland, Australia, the United Kingdom, Japan, the Republic of Korea (South Korea), Taiwan, and South Africa.
 Each of the Company's physical locations services different geographic areas.
-The United States, Canada, Australia, United Kingdom and Japan offices provide administrative support to its local markets and act as meeting locations for independent associates.
-The South Africa location, when opened for use in late May 2010, will also provide administrative support to its local markets and act as a meeting location for independent associates.
-The South Africa location processes orders for the United States, Canada, and South Africa.
-The Australian loca tion processes orders for Australia, New Zealand, and Singapore.
-The United Kingdom location processes orders for the United Kingdom, Denmark, Germany, Austrai, the Netherlands, Norway, and Sweden.
+The United States, Canada, Australia, United Kingdom, Japan, and South Africa offices provide administrative support to their respective local markets and serve as meeting locations for independent associates.
+The United States location processes orders for the United States, Canada, and South Africa.
+The Australian location processes orders for Australia, New Zealand, and Singapore.
+The United Kingdom location processes orders for the United Kingdom, Denmark, Germany, Austria, the Netherlands, Norway, and Sweden.
 The Japan, Republic of Korea, and Taiwan locations process orders for their local markets only.
 The Switzerland office was created to manage certain day-to-day business needs of certain international markets and coordinates our continued global expansion.

-Consolidated net sales shipped to customers in these locations, along with pack and product information for the three months ended March 31, 2010 and 2009 are as follows (in millions, except percentages):
+Consolidated net sales shipped to customers in these locations, along with pack and product information for the three and six months ended June 30, 2010 and 2009 are as follows (in millions, except percentages):